Craigeniah/w3schools-vue-tutorial/README.md

 ## @TODOs
 - properly title each page
 - add proper h2's for each page section to clearly explain examples
+- migrate all inline styles to styles.css
+- update all existing lessons to use the external stylesheet

 ## 📜 License